Iurii-Dziuban/algorithms/README.md

 [![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)](https://github.com/Iurii-Dziuban/algorithms/issues)

 This is Java Project with source files related to Algorithms and Data structures.
-Includes implementation of algorithms from Princeton and Stanford courses on Coursera
+Includes implementation of algorithms and data structures from Princeton and Stanford courses on Coursera.

-Maven and Gradle build scripts are provided.
+Maven build script is provided.

+#Amazon tasks
+- TakeOddObjects (TakeOddObjectsTest) - List contains duplicates.
+Take only ones, which count is odd.Compare according to equals method